Dishoungh/cpu/README.md

 I don't know of a particular use case for them yet, but they might come in handy for debugging purposes.

+For inputs (buttons and switches), I need to debounce the signals.
+I'm making a custom HDL module to debounce the signals.

+[TASK: Test Bench Debounce Module]

 ## Special Thanks